Talking Instagram, Trump, and Old New York With Michiko Kakutani

 On Second Avenue, we step around a teary couple rooted to the sidewalk mid-breakup.
 A few blocks later, she shakes her head at a Citi Bike rack, saying, “Why do they have to make them so ugly?”

 The Instagram feed is the main concession she’s made to public digital life.
 She started it at the suggestion of her book publisher a few months ago and now says she’s “addicted.”
-It reveals only so much: @michi_kakutani (1,628 followers) is a stream of street scenes and atmospheric shots of favorite bookstores and restaurants. (“I don’t take selfies.”)
+It reveals only so much: @michi_kakutani (1,628 followers as of today) is a stream of street scenes and atmospheric shots of favorite bookstores and restaurants. (“I don’t take selfies.”)
 And then there are her two other accounts, each with zero followers; one consists entirely of black-and-white pictures of the street, the other a mix of photos she’s still experimenting with, including a rare one of herself, shot on a recent visit to Instagram’s New York offices.
 “My friends don’t even follow these accounts,” she says, “but sometimes I take them out at dinner to show people.”
 And no, she won’t reveal the usernames.

 Kakutani has always had a thing for photography.
 In college, she spent a semester studying art in Paris at the Académie Julian.
 Then it was back to Yale, where her mathematician father, Shizuo, was a professor.
 (His Kakutani fixed-point theorem, impossible to explain in lay terms, is significant in set theory.)
 “I didn’t get the math gene,” she says.
 “I think they realized that early on.
 But in college I did a lot of darkroom stuff with 35-millimeter, and I used Tri-X film.
 I loved the darkroom — it’s a magical process.”